ILDaviz/bavard/doc/guide/index.md

 # Introduction

 Bavard is an Object-Relational Mapping (ORM) library that brings the **Active Record** pattern to Dart.
-If you're familiar with Laravel's Eloquent, you'll feel right at home.
+If you're familiar with Eloquent, you'll feel right at home.

 The goal is to simplify database interactions with SQLite, PostgreSQL, or PowerSync while keeping your code clean and readable.